learn-co-curriculum/react-hooks-use-ref/README.md

   property: `count.current = count.current + 1`

 The key difference between these approaches is that in the `useRef` example, updating the ref variable **does not cause our component to re-render**.
+Try out both buttons in the browser to see the difference.

-It still allows us to have a variable that persists between renders of our component, but since updating its value does't trigger a re-render, we use it in different situations than when we'd use `useState`.
+`useRef` still allows us to have a variable that persists between renders of our component, but since updating its value doesn't trigger a re-render, we use it in different situations than when we'd use `useState`.
 You can think of this ref variable almost like an **instance variable** for your function components.

 Let's see some good use cases for the `useRef` hook.